habanoz/dune-reward-distributor/readme.md

 Configuration tool can be used to create baking configuration file interactively.
 Also an example configuration file is present under examples directory.
 For more information on configuration details please see our wiki page: https://github.com/habanoz/tezos-reward-distributor/wiki/Configuration

-TRD is designed to work as a linux service.
+DRD is designed to work as a linux service.
 It expects use of dune signer for encrypted payment accounts.
 Unencrypted payment accounts can be used without dune signer.
-If a payment account is encrypted and not configured to be signed by dune signer, TRD will freeze.
+If a payment account is encrypted and not configured to be signed by dune signer, DRD will freeze.
 For more information on payment addresses please refer to our wikipage: https://github.com/habanoz/tezos-reward-distributor/wiki/Payment-Address

 ### Linux Service